ststefa/terrasplunk/README.md

 As an additional security net you should use different credentials on the test and prod tenant.
 This will safe you from accidentally using the wrong workspace.

 # Provisioning

+## Thoughts on provisioning

 Once the base infrastructure has been created with terraform the next most important step is the provisioning.
 Provisioing is a term commonly used for the process of turning the empty infrastructure into its real, usable state.
 It encompasses all the steps required from installing and configuring software, through configuring the relations between instances, to finally setting up and managing entry- and exit-points of the platform.
 A key point must be to ensure that this entire process is automated without exception so that rebuilds can be fluent and without human intervention.

 Multiple approaches how this can be done are available and there is (afaik) currently no proven and generally applicable "best of breed" solution.
-Oftentimes state definition tools like salt or puppet are used.
+Some use state definition tools like salt or puppet which correspond to the declarative nature of terraform.
 Some prefer a more procedural way using ansible or plain bash.
 There are also tools like `packer` (https://www.packer.io/) which aim to use preconfigured images.
-Each of these have their pros and cons which are outside of the scope of this README.
+Each of these have their pros and cons which are outside of the scope of this readme.

 A key requirement is that arbitrary data from terraform can be passed to the provisioning step, e.g. disk device names and instance names.
-This is very important because it is likely that the provisioning will need arbitrary and not yet known pieces of information about the "terraformed" infrastructure.
+This is very important because it is likely that the provisioning will need arbitrary and not yet known pieces of information about the terraformed infrastructure.
 A good solution will thus have to use a generic mechanism which is capable of transferring arbitrary data to the provisioning process.

 I currently see two approaches to pass arbitrary data to the provisioning: